Zoya-B/Hello-World/README.md

 Lastly, these changes can be saved to the original branch or a new branch, which can later be merged using a pull request.
 Branches are created using the branch icon or main pulldown menu in the Git tab.

 Pushing changes to the online repo sometimes prompts for username and password, which can be avoided by using a PAT - personal access token - generated through GitHub and stored in R using the credentials packages.
 Hopefully, it should no longer ask for passwords when saving and syncing...hopefully.
-It's not working :()
+It's not working :(

+Error in using the credential manager seems to be because I cloned the repo URL using HTTPS, which is less secure?
+SSH may be more secure and allow for automatic retrieval of my credentials (and less password prompting) but requires a public SSH key on my Git account.
+Fine for now.
+PAT can still be used in place of password when prompted, and is a bit more secure.